mmone/marlintool/README.md

 The script is setup by default to build the Marlin firmware [“Marlin”](https://github.com/MarlinFirmware/Marlin) but can be easily reconfigured to build any Marlin variant.
 Just change the "marlinRepositoryUrl" parameter at the beginning of the script to the respective github repository.

-Recently Anet A6/A8 support has been merged back into the main Marlin branch.
-I would highly recommend to switch to the official Marlin branch from now on.
-You can find example configurations for Anet printers in the Marlin sources at: https://github.com/MarlinFirmware/Marlin/tree/1.1.x/Marlin/example_configurations/Anet.
-Just replace the "Configuration.h" and "Configuration_adv.h" in the marlin directory with these files for a good starting point for your configuration.
+If you are building the firmware for the Anet A6/A8 you can find suitable example configurations in the Marlin sources at: [github.com/MarlinFirmware/Marlin/tree/1.1.x/Marlin/example_configurations/Anet](https://github.com/MarlinFirmware/Marlin/tree/1.1.x/Marlin/example_configurations/Anet).
+Just replace the "Configuration.h" and "Configuration_adv.h" in the marlin directory with the files your find there for a good starting point of your configuration.

+The script also downloads the necessary hardware/board definitions for the Anet hardware.
+If you do not need those because you use the ones that come with the toolchain, set the parameter “hardwareDefinitionRepo” to an empty string.
+This prevents the script from fetching the board definitions from github.

 Several parameters at the beginning of the script allow to adapt the script further to your needs.